Menu

 Low vitamin levels such as iron, ferritin, B12, D etc. can all also affect mental health.
 Your doctor can test for most of these as standard blood tests and correcting low levels can work wonders for ongoing mental health complaints as well as many physical symptoms.

-So, if you have depression, anxiety, bipolar disorder etc. or you’ve been diagnosed with another mental health condition, and also have thyroid or adrenal problems, or suspect you do, explore the above ideas and ensure they are all in check.
-You may just find that checking your thyroid (especially Free T3), antibodies, vitamin levels, cortisol levels etc. help you.
+If you have mental health struggles and also have thyroid or adrenal problems, or suspect you do, please do explore the above suggestions.
+You may just find that checking your thyroid (especially Free T3), antibodies, vitamin levels, cortisol levels etc. help you a lot.
+Addressing thyroid disease and living well with it is often like piecing together a jigsaw puzzle, after all.

 Be Your Own Thyroid Advocate Book CoverSee also: